elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 ---

-### What is an inverse class in relation to regular expressions?
+### In the context of regular expressions, what is an inverse class?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For every character class there exists an “inverse class”, denoted with the same letter, but uppercased.
-An example of this is \D which finds a match for any character except \d, for instance a letter.
+  <div><strong>Interview Response:</strong> There is a "inverse class" for each character class, represented by the same letter but in uppercase.
+We may use \D as the inverse class for \d, which has certain advantages in reducing reliance on methods like str.match(/\d/g).join('').
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />